lllllllucyyyyyyy/picow-tcode/log.md

 # 4/7/25
 I added a quick pwm-based example for vibration motors, but it's untested for now, until I get around to putting together a circuit for it.
+Separating the header files from the code is... tricky and annoying, and I'm debating if it's even worthwhile.